kacasey8/fuzzy-sansa/README.md

-The .out files are the results running through my proj3 files The java command generates a my_*.out, which is the results of running through your circuit The diff command will list any differences in the outputs.
+The .out files are the results running through my proj3 files The java command generates a my_*.out, which is the results of running through your circuit The diff command will list any differences in the outputs. use bash test.sh or bash mactest.sh to run all the tests at once.
-Unfortunately no bash script, so you'll have to test each function by hand, but it shouldn't be too bad.
 If you don't fail, the diff will report nothing and you can go on to the next test.
-If you fail, try opening the .circ file with logicism and manually walk through the test.
+If you fail, try opening the .circ file with logicism and manually walk through the test for logical errors.

-use bash test.sh or bash mactest.sh to run all the tests at once.